metatensor/metatensor/docs/src/devdoc/architecture.rst

 Code organization
 =================

-The code is organized in multiple modules, each in a separate directory:
+The code is organized in multiple projects, each in a separate directory:

 - ``metatensor-core/`` contains the core library, implemented in Rust and exposed to the outside world through a C API.
 This is also where the C++ API lives, implemented as a header-only library in ``metatensor.hpp``.
-- ``metatensor-torch/`` contains a `TorchScript`_ extension, written in C++, using the C++ API of metatensor; as well as the corresponding tests and examples.
+- ``metatensor-torch/`` contains a `TorchScript`_ extension, written in C++, using the C++ API of metatensor; with corresponding tests and examples.
 - ``metatensor/`` contains the Rust interface to metatensor, using the C API defined in ``metatensor-core``, as well as the corresponding tests and examples.